Taylor Swift and Travis Kelce’s relationship timeline amid romance rumours

 After the game, which saw the Chiefs beat the Chicago Bears 41-10, Swift and Kelce were filmed leaving the stadium together - with Kelce wearing a 1989-inspired denim outfit, no less.
 The two escaped the crowd at Arrowhead Stadium in Kelce’s convertible, according to photos and videos posted online, and reportedly rented out a restaurant for a private, post-game celebration.

 The football game rendezvous comes amid much speculation that Swift and Kelce are dating.
 However, rumours surrounding their relationship have been unclear.
-Kelce’s brother and fellow NFL star, Jason Kelce, even chimed in on Travis’ relationship status, leading to more confusion whether the pair are actually dating.
+Kelce’s brother and fellow NFL star, Jason Kelce, even chimed in on Travis’ relationship status, leading to more confusion about whether the pair are actually romantically involved.

 Luckily, here’s a full timeline of Swift and Kelce’s rumoured relationship.